Lead Opinion

 ¶77 Although the majority reaches the Pension Clause issue only with regard to the PBI formula and not to contribution rates, we consider it in both contexts because it was the sole basis for the trial court’s contribution rates ruling as embraced by the concurring opinion.

-¶80 That objective reflects in the first two of article 29, section 1‘s three substantive provisions.
+¶80 That objective reflects in the first two of article 29, section l’s three substantive provisions.
 Subsection A declares, “Public retirement systems shall be funded with contributions and investment earnings using actuarial methods and assumptions that are consistent with generally accepted actuarial standards.”
 Subsection B provides, “The assets of public retirement systems, including investment earnings and contributions, are separate and independent trust funds and shall be invested, administered and distributed as determined by law solely in the interests of the members and beneficiaries of the public retirement systems.”

 ¶82 Second, subsection C states that “public retirement system benefits shall not be diminished or impaired.”
-This too marks a departure from prior law, more favorable to Plan members and beneficiaries in this instance because it suggests that benefits cannot be diminished or impaired period, even in light of contract defenses that might previously have been raised under Yeazell.
+This too marks a departure from prior law, more favorable to Plan members and beneficiaries in this instance because it suggests that benefits cannot be diminished or impaired 'period, even in light of contract defenses that might previously have been raised under Yeazell.

 ¶83 It therefore makes an enormous difference whether a particular pension contract provision is a “benefit.”
-If so, it is legally sacrosanct; if not, it is subject to the Contract Clause‘s modification rules.
+If so, it is legally sacrosanct; if not, it is subject to the Contract Clause’s modification rules.
 The Court recognized this crucial distinction in Fields, declaring that the “Contract Clause applies to the general contract provisions of a public retirement plan, while the Pension Clause applies only to public retirement benefits.”
-234 Ariz. at 218 ¶ 17, 320 P.3d at 1164.
-In this case, the majority correctly applies the changes wrought by the Pension Clause to invalidate changes to the PBI formula, but improperly ignores them in order to strike down the change in contribution rates.

 B. Permanent benefit increases

 ¶84 This Court decided in Fields that the PBI formula for retired Plan members is a benefit.
 Because S.B.
 1609 diminished or impaired that benefit, it violated the Pension Clause.
-234 Ariz. at 220 ¶¶ 26-27, 320 P.3d at 1166.

 ¶86 As a general proposition, we agree with defendants that the state is free to change pension terms or benefits or eliminate them altogether for new employees, as the state did by changing to a defined-contribution system for judges and elected officials in 2013.
 But their interpretation of the vesting statute collides with the contractual nature of public pensions, under Yeazell and as embraced and modified by article 29, section 1.
 Prior to the vesting statute in 2000, all seem to agree that Plan members had a contractual expectation of a particular formula for permanent benefit increases.
 The State and EORP posit that after the vesting statute, that contractual expectation was replaced by a contingent expectation; that is, the state may determine benefit increases upon retirement.